 Add the egg, lemon juice, lemon zest, milk, and vanilla extract to the well in the dry ingredients.

-¼ cup lemon juice, 1 teaspoon lemon zest, ¼ cup milk, 1 teaspoon vanilla extract
+¼ cup lemon juice, 1 tsp lemon zest, ¼ cup milk, 1 tsp vanilla extract

 Mix ingredients together until a dough ball forms.